 WHAT HAPPENS IF I RECEIVE AN OVERPAYMENT FROM THE PLAN?

 You are responsible to reimburse the Plan for any overpayment made to you.
-The Plan may take such action as withholding future benefits or deducting the overpayment from the death benefit if necessary.
+The Plan may take such action as reducing future benefits or seeking repayment of the overpayment.

 ARE MY BENEFITS INSURED?